-The terms and conditions which apply to Zurich Income Protector are set out on page 24.
+The terms and conditions which apply to Zurich Income Protector begin on page 29.

 Income protection cover in superannuation

 If you choose to hold your income protection cover within superannuation, benefits are only payable where the life insured satisfies a condition of release under superannuation law.
 The total benefit may also be capped if benefits and any ongoing income exceed what the life insured was earning before the disability.